The main features of the Amending Protocol are the following:

 the list of offences to be "depoliticised" has been extended considerably to cover all the offences described in the relevant UN anti-terrorist Conventions and Protocols.

 the introduction of a simplified amendment procedure, which will allow new offences to be added to the list in the future.

-the Convention has been opened to accession by the observers to the Council of Europe.
-The Committee of Ministers may decide on a case-by-case basis to invite other states to join the Convention as well.
+the Convention has been opened to accession by the Observers to the Council of Europe.
+The Committee of Ministers may decide on a case-by-case basis to invite other States to join the Convention as well.

-Thus, the Protocol provides for a follow-up mechanism in charge of implementing the new procedure in relation to reservations as well as other tasks related to the follow-up of the Convention.
-This mechanism will operate in addition to the classic and more general competence of the European Committee on Crime Problems (CDPC) in relation to European Conventions in the criminal field.
+Finally, the Protocol provides for a follow-up mechanism ("COSTER") in charge of implementing the new procedure in relation to reservations as well as other tasks related to the follow-up of the Convention.
+This mechanism will operate in addition to the classic and more general competence of the European Committee on Crime Problems (CDPC) in relation to Conventions in the criminal field.